mrklees/mrklees.github.io/_pages/lilac-anima.md

 ## Contact Us

-Contact Lilac at [lilac@anima.haus](mailto:lilac@anima.haus) to discuss your event and how we could contribute.
+Contact Lilac at [lilac@anima.haus](mailto:lilac@anima.haus) to discuss your event and how she can light up your event

 ## Fully Insured